puzzle/ansible-training/content/labs/04.1/_index.en.md

 ```

 {{% notice tip %}}
-Make sure your indentations are correct\!
+Make sure your indentations are correct!
 Older ansible-versions don’t know the keyword "loop" yet, use "with\_items" instead.
 {{% /notice %}}